 When a learning parent is continuing their education, it is not just them going back to school—it is essentially their entire family.
 Learning parents are diving in with the understanding that going back to school while raising a family is going to be one of the most challenging things that they will ever do.

-Parents young enough to have children who will be affected by their decision to further their education are likely to be at least somewhat tech savvy, if not very.
+Parents young enough to have children who will be affected by their decision to further their education are likely to be at least somewhat tech-savvy, if not very.
 Taking this into consideration in tandem with their desire for a flex-time school schedule makes this student persona a great candidate for online courses.
-According to a U.S. News and World Report statistic (2012-2013) moms made up 54 percent of bachelor students in 147 online programs.
+Out of 14 million working learners in the U.S., approximately 24 percent have children according to Georgetown’s study.

 The Non-Traditional Advantage